 How can Gregory Pest remove termites from my home or business?

-Gregory Pest offers a few specific eco-friendly and expertly delivered ways to keep termites out of your home.
+Gregory Pest offers a few specific and expertly delivered ways to keep termites out of your home.

 Sentricon Colony Elimination System®

 For the ultimate in eco-friendly termite treatment, choose Sentricon®.
 This system uses the Sentricon® system with Always Active™ by providing a protective barrier of bait stations around your home or business.
 With our ongoing professional monitoring, you can have year-round guaranteed protection.
 Sentricon is available only through qualified Certified Sentricon Specialists™, which in turn means guaranteed expertise and quality assurance.
 Here at Gregory Pest, we have Certified Sentricon Specialists that receive ongoing training, education, and support from Sentricon to keep us as leaders in termite protection.